Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Jac-Peter Tölkes in front of the Murnau town hall - as a tour guide, he combines local history, art and landscape.

-I am Jac-Peter Tölkes and I have been working as a tour guide in and around Murnau for several years.
-After around twenty years of frequent moves, my family wanted to settle down.
-We already knew and liked Murnau - and were finally lucky enough to find a place to stay here.
+My name is Jac-Peter Tölkes, and I have been working as a guide in and around Murnau for several years.
+After nearly twenty years of frequent relocations, my family wanted to settle down.
+We already knew and liked Murnau — and were fortunate enough to find a home here.

-What fascinates you about Murnau to this day, even though you know the place so well?
+What continues to fascinate you about Murnau, even though you know it so well?

-How would you describe Murnau to someone who has never been here before?
+How would you describe Murnau to someone who has never been here?

 What makes Murnau am Staffelsee special